top of page

 If your organization lacks a business continuity plan, the most dangerous thing you can do is assume you don't need one.

+Business continuity planning isn't paranoia or wasteful overhead.
+It's a fundamental responsibility of leadership, as essential as financial planning or legal compliance.
 Don't let pride or optimism bias turn your success story into a cautionary tale.
 The question isn't whether you can afford to invest in business continuity planning.
 It's whether you can afford not to.

 The companies and scenarios are provided as examples to support learning.
 The insights and statistics are grounded in real-world business continuity challenges faced by organizations across industries.